How to Build a Waterworks Pipeline in 10 Easy StepsLowell Corporation

 The process of laying and bending the pipes is known as stringing and makes the final assembly of the waterworks pipeline much faster.

 Once everything is in place, workers weld the pipes together.
-They bolt pipes together using a valve wheel wrench or socket wrenches, depending on the material used.
+They bolt pipes together using a valve wheel wrench or socket wrench, depending on the material used.

 Generally, they only weld metal pipes together, while the other materials bolt.
 Again, this depends on several factors, including ground composition, water pressure, and intended lifespan for the pipeline.